 Reports of lead in drinking water have sounded alarm bells in several communities across the United States.
 That may have you wondering what’s in your tap water, and how safe it is.
 The answer isn’t always easy to find out until you contact a plumbing contractor who can check form your sink to the source, so make sure you call in your local plumber for assistance.

 Most municipal water in the U.S. appears to be safe to drink and free from harmful contaminants, according to the Environmental Protection Agency,in case you find out there’s a rusty pipe which is contaminating the water you should hire plumbing services to replace it and protect your family, but get the best plumbing services you can find.
 But how do you know if water passing through your pipes into your tap is safe?

-Finding out can take time, effort, and money, but Consumer Reports says it’s definitely worth doing.
+Finding out can take time, effort, and money, but Consumer Reports says it’s definitely worth getting plumbing assistance.

 Jacksonville’s drinking water comes from the Floridan aquifer, which supplies drinking water to over 10 million people who use different water softeners services to make sure they get clean water.
 Wells that draw from the Floridan Aquifer are protected from surface chemical contamination by the Hawthorne formation, which is a thick layer of clay that prevents pollutants from seeping below it, The water is now all connected and we are very happy with the result.
 With a bit of hard work and minimal material costs our flow rate is over three times what it was and we have a much cleaner and future proof supply.